 By triangulating between these mental role models, your own experience, and a factual analysis of a situation, you will be able to make a decision with a high (but not 100%) probability of a successful outcome.

-So to the extent you want to take the rising star path, make it a deliberate effort to seek out and catalog mental role models for your chosen career field.
+So, to the extent that you want to take the rising star path, make it a deliberate effort to seek out and catalog mental role models for your chosen career field.